Kevin Dogins

-Kevin Ray Dogins (born December 7, 1972) is a former professional American football guard in the National Football League for the Tampa Bay Buccaneers and Chicago Bears.
-He also was a member of the Tampa Bay Storm in the Arena Football League.
-He played college football at Texas A&M-Kingsville.
+Kevin Ray Dogins (born December 7, 1972) is an American former professional football player who was a guard in the National Football League (NFL) for the Tampa Bay Buccaneers and Chicago Bears.
+He also was a member of the Tampa Bay Storm in the Arena Football League (AFL).
+He played college football for the Texas A&M–Kingsville Javelinas.

 Early years

 Dogins attended Rice High School in Eagle Lake, Texas, where he received All-district, All-conference, All-Greater Houston and All-American honors as a senior.